APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-James is also a former staff writer for The Boston Globe, People Magazine and The Washington Post.
-His work has appeared in Essence, Rolling Stone and The New York Times.
-His April, 2007 National Geographic story entitled “Hip Hop Planet” is considered a respected treatise on African American music and culture.
+In addition to his books, McBride has had a distinguished career in journalism, serving as a staff writer for The Boston Globe, People Magazine, and The Washington Post, with work also appearing in Essence, Rolling Stone, and The New York Times.
+His National Geographic piece “Hip Hop Planet” is widely regarded as a definitive exploration of African American music and culture.

-James toured as a saxophonist sideman with jazz legend Jimmy Scott, among others.
-He has also written songs (music and lyrics) for Anita Baker, Grover Washington Jr., Purafe, Gary Burton, and even for the PBS television character "Barney."
-He did not write the "I Love You" song for "Barney" but wishes he did.
-He received the Stephen Sondheim Award and the Richard Rodgers Foundation Horizon Award for his musical “Bo-Bos,” co-written with playwright Ed Shockley.
-His 2003 “Riffin’ and Pontificatin’” Musical Tour was captured in a nationally televised Comcast documentary.
-He has been featured on national radio and television in America, Europe, Australia and New Zealand.
-He often does his readings accompanied by a band.
+A gifted musician and composer, McBride has toured as a saxophonist with jazz legend Jimmy Scott and written songs for artists including Anita Baker, Grover Washington Jr., and Gary Burton, as well as for the PBS character Barney.
+He received the Stephen Sondheim Award and the Richard Rodgers Foundation Horizon Award for his musical Bo-Bos, co-written with playwright Ed Shockley, and his “Riffin’ and Pontificatin’” tour was featured in a nationally televised documentary.

-James is a native New Yorker and a graduate of New York City public schools.
-He studied composition at The Oberlin Conservatory of Music in Ohio and received his Masters in Journalism from Columbia University in New York at age 22.
-He holds several honorary doctorates and is currently a Distinguished Writer in Residence at New York University.
+McBride is a native New Yorker and a graduate of New York City public schools.
+He studied composition at the Oberlin Conservatory of Music and earned a master’s degree in journalism from Columbia University at age 22.
+He holds several honorary doctorates and serves as a Distinguished Writer in Residence at New York University.
+In 2016, he was awarded the National Humanities Medal by President Barack Obama for his profound contributions to American literature and his ability to illuminate the complexities of race and identity through storytelling.

 Speaker Videos